typedb/typedb-docs/12-comparisons/01-semantic-web-and-typedb.md

 ### RDFS Classes

-RDFS extends the RDF vocabulary and allows to describe taxonomies of classes and properties.
+RDFS extends the RDF vocabulary and to allow describing taxonomies of classes and properties.
 An RDFS class declares an RDFS resource as a class for other resources.
 We can abbreviate this using `rdfs:Class`.
 Using XML, creating a class `animal` with a sub-class `horse` would look like this:

 ```xml
 <?xml version="1.0"?>